01 of 12

 Prepare to Fire Raku

 Raku requires preparation before you take on this form of firing.
 First, you need to use a clay body that can withstand the thermal shocks it will go through.
-Second, you will need a kiln that is... appropriate for the process.
+Second, you will need a kiln that is appropriate for the process.
 Third, you need to have the proper equipment.
-(More on equipment is on the following pages.)

-Raku clay bodies tend to contain 30 - 50% non-plastic material, such as grog, sand, organic materials, or kyanite.
+Raku clay bodies tend to contain 30% to 50% non-plastic material, such as grog, sand, organic materials, or kyanite.
 Stoneware bodies do well in raku, with such additions.

-Even though the clay body may mature at cone 5-10, for raku it should be bisqued, as usual, no higher than cone 04.
-This leaves the clay more open and less likely to suffer damage during the extreme temperature changes.
+Even though the clay body may mature at cone...
+5 to 10, for raku it should be bisqued, as usual, no higher than cone 04.
+This leaves the clay open and less likely to suffer damage during the extreme temperature changes.

 03 of 12